 Finding files

-comes with a few file-specific bindings.
+ido-find-file comes with a few file-specific bindings.
 Find more

-information about this command with C-h f ido-find-file RET
+information about this command with C-h f ido-find-file RET.

-to open the current matching directory in
+I most commonly use C-d to open the current matching directory in

-to delete the current matching file.
+dired and C-k to delete the current matching file.

 To ignore certain file extensions when finding files set

-to a truthy value and add the extension to the
+ido-ignore-extensions to a truthy value and add the extension to the

-completion-ignored-extensions
+completion-ignored-extensions list.

 (setq ido-ignore-extensions t)